 Editor’s note: This article was originally published on March 17th, 2020.
 Alex McPeak has updated it to reflect the most current data and insights.

-If you’ve ever signed up for a brand’s SMS marketing updates, you’ve probably noticed the messages don’t look the same as the ones your friends or family send you.
+If you’ve ever signed up for a brand’s texts, or their SMS marketing updates, you’ve probably noticed the messages don’t look the same as the ones your friends or family send you.

 Right away, you might realize the phone number the message comes from is shorter than what you’re used to seeing.

 What you may or may not already know is that these abbreviated numbers are actually called “short codes” and they serve a purpose in SMS marketing.

 They’re a great way for a business to send targeted and personalized text messages to a long list of subscribers.

 - What is an SMS short code